cormullion/juliamonomaster/website/faq.md

 So I'd argue that making letters easy to distinguish is as important as making them harmoniously consistent.
 So a primary goal is to make characters that tend to be similar different.
 For example, the digits 3, 8, and 0 have similar curved tops, so I adopted the flat-top 3 and made the 0 more distinctive.
 The letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
 The asymmetries of characters like B and 8 have been enhanced.
 And so on.

 The shapes aren’t compressed or condensed.
 The glyphs aren't fashionably thin.
 It might feel quite “airy” because of the generous spacing.
 The punctuation is quite solid and possibly larger than you'd expect (my eyesight is probably poorer than yours!).
+Perhaps it's not so good for non-code text (do you find this web page difficult to read?).

 If you want to find out more about typeface and font legibility, a good place to start would be to see the work of [Sophie Beier](http://sofiebeier.dk).